35+ Bad Financial Decisions to Avoid

 When preparing your budget, expenses should be no more than income.
 Look for ways to create excess cash where income exceeds expenses by as much as possible.

 Research shows that most millionaires keep a budget.
 Budgeting helps, even for millionaires, to know how much money is coming in and where that money is going.
+In other words, they have a good grip on money in and money out.

 Not Sticking To Your Budget Is Also A Bad Financial Decision